Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 # Screenshots:

-## thanks to my Mentor who've shown me how to do this and to Sean C Davis (youtuber) who have shown me an awesome hack in adding photos to github.
+## Thanks to my Mentor who've shown me how to paste screenshots in README file, which unfortunately I've forgotten already, but Sean C Davis' video (youtuber) has shown me an awesome hack in adding photos to README file by creating issues at GITHUB.

+---

 ![The Page](https://user-images.githubusercontent.com/115887118/214885688-c8af4e29-d487-4be0-9a3f-30e35f3577d8.png)